wazo-platform/wazo-doc/source/administration/cel/cel.rst

 ==========

 Call logs are pre-generated from CEL entries.
-The generation is done automatically by xivo-call-logd. xivo-call-logs is also run nightly to generate call logs from CEL that were missed by xivo-call-logd.
+The generation is done automatically by wazo-call-logd. xivo-call-logs is also run nightly to generate call logs from CEL that were missed by wazo-call-logd.